Dark skin: Geographic distribution

 Natives of Buka and Bougainville at the northern Solomon Islands in Melanesia and the Chopi people of Mozambique in the southeast coast of Africa have darker skin than other surrounding populations.
-The native people of Bougainville, Papua New Guinea, have some of the darkest skin pigmentation in the world.
+The native people of the Autonomous Region of Bougainville have some of the darkest skin pigmentation in the world.
 Although these people are widely separated they share similar physical environments.
 In both regions, they experience very high UVR exposure from cloudless skies near the equator which is reflected from water or sand.
 Water reflects, depending on colour, about 10 to 30% of UVR that falls on it.

 People in these populations spend long hours fishing on the sea.
 Because it is impractical to wear extensive clothing in a watery environment, culture and technology does little to buffer UVR exposure.
 The skin takes a very large amount of ultraviolet radiation.
 These populations are probably near or at the maximum darkness that human skin can achieve.

 More recent research has found that human populations over the past 50,000 years have changed from dark-skinned to light-skinned and vice versa.
 Only 100–200 generations ago, the ancestors of most people living today likely also resided in a different place and had a different skin colour.
 According to Nina Jablonski, darkly pigmented modern populations in South India and Sri Lanka are an example of this, having re-darkened after their ancestors migrated down from areas much farther north.
 Scientists originally believed that such shifts in pigmentation occurred relatively slowly.
 However, researchers have since observed that changes in skin colouration can happen in as little as 100 generations (~2,500 years), with no intermarriage required.
 The speed of change is also affected by clothing, which tends to slow it down.